 Numerous doctors appointments.
 Blood work.
 Allergy tests.
 Diet changes.
 Prescriptions.
 CT Scans.
 X-Rays.
 Ultrasounds.
 Pelvic exams.
 MRI’s.
 A cystoscopy.
 Did any of these provide an answer for me?
 Nope.

-I really started to think that I was absolutely losing my mind.
+I really started to think I was absolutely losing my mind.
 (Many women with endometriosis feel the same exact way.)
 Maybe all of my doctors are right.
 Maybe it is all just in my head.
 Maybe this pain is normal and I need to stop complaining.
 Maybe there is nothing wrong with me.
 When you try to fight for your own health for so long without any answers it completely breaks you to the point where you’re done fighting.
 I gave up.
 I was done feeling stupid and belittled by others.
 So for a long time, I decided to be silent.
 No one knew I was in pain.

 Even my family didn’t know the extent of my pain.
 I would say comments here and there about my back or my stomach hurting but I didn’t really like complaining or putting a burden on others.
 When my own doctors didn’t believe me and made me feel stupid, I was afraid my family would think it’s all in my head, too.
 Having my doctor not believe me was already enough.
 When I finally opened up to my mom later in life because I was debating whether or not I should get a laparoscopy procedure, she encouraged me.